ndp-software/ts-service-worker/README.md

 ]
 app.get('/service-worker.js', requestHandler(plan))
 ```
 This plan says, "intercept all the requests, and serve them from the network if available; otherwise, serve from the cache."
-This is just one of the example caching strategies, and demonstrates the declarative configuration-- and how a simple caching strategy like this is insufficient-- even though almost every single example implementation uses strategies like this. (shrug)
+This is just one example of a caching strategy.
+It demonstrates the declarative configuration.
+However, a simple caching strategy like this is often insufficient, despite its widespread use in example implementations.

 Some of the deficiencies of this strategy:
 - it only caches paths that have been visited